yikeke/python-side-projects/README.md

 - [find-string.py](/find-string.py): Walk through all markdown files in a given folder and check if each of the file links is in another file (e.g. TOC.md)

-- Track all github issues and pull requests in Google Sheet
+- [Adding] Track all github issues and pull requests in Google Sheet

-- Check all github pull requests that are opened before a specific date and do not have a label that matches the pattern `translation/xxx`
+- [TODO] Check all github pull requests that are opened before a specific date and do not have a label that matches the pattern `translation/xxx`